SkymindIO/skil-clients/csharp/docs/DefaultApi.md

 <a name="knnnew"></a>
 # **Knnnew**
-> NearestNeighborsResults Knnnew (string deploymentName, string knnName, Base64NDArrayBodyKNN body)
+> NearestNeighborsResults Knnnew (string deploymentName, string versionName, string knnName, Base64NDArrayBodyKNN body)

 Run a k nearest neighbors search on a NEW data point